igorskyflyer/npm-common-types/README.md

 ### `PropertiesOf<Obj>`

-Extracts all properties from an object.
+Extracts all properties from a `Type`.

 <br>